Ravi S. Chari, MD

 HCA West Florida

-Dr. Chari is an officer of the Foundation for Surgical Fellowships and past secretary of the Society of University Surgeons.
+Ravi is an officer of the Foundation for Surgical Fellowships and past secretary of the Society of University Surgeons.
+He currently serves on the Council on Governors on the Tampa Bay Partnership and American Heart Association Metro Board.
 He has authored or coauthored over 100 manuscripts in peer-reviewed journals and 30 chapters in textbooks and has been a member of 6 editorial boards, including Cancer and Surgery.
-He is married to Sharon E. Albers, M.D.; they have two children, Danielle and Tristan.